PerfectlySoft/Perfect-Hadoop/README.md

 ```

 ### Delete
 To delete a directory or a file, simply call `delete()`.
 If the object to remove is a directory, users can also apply another parameter of `recursive`.
-If set to ture, the directory will be removed with all sub folders.
+If set to true, the directory will be removed with all sub folders.

 ``` swift
 // remove a file